 Traffic Campaigns - Getting traffic to your website

-Now we understand our target audience, the different traffic sources and types, it's time to look at driving traffic to your website in more depth.
+Now we understand our target audience, the different website traffic sources, and types, it's time to look at driving traffic to your website in more depth.

 Many new businesses look to paid ads to market their products and services, this can be because they haven't established a social media presence or because their email lists are too small or non-existent.

-In this case, advertising can be a great way to get the website traffic you need to start selling products and to start building your email list.
+In this case, advertising can be a great way to get the website traffic you need to start selling products and to start building your email list (Remember, your email list is where the gold is, you can create more traffic as needed, just send out more emails to your readers and watch the increase website traffic).

-Advertising on a major platform has the added benefit of increasing your brand awareness among your target audience.
+Advertising on a major platform has the added benefit of increasing your brand awareness among your target audience (as well as being able to use sophisticated targeting features to reach your ideal clients).

 Social Media Advertising